site banner

 There is nothing holding your side back other than practical considerations.
 Reciprocity does not factor into it.
 Any time there is an argument like "What if we did it to you?", the answer is either "You would anyway" or "You already have".
 And usually it's both.

 Being a knuckle dragging ape when it comes to politics might feel good but it is giving into the basest and worst impulses of humanity.
-Some of us, the adults in the room, want to aspire to a more evolved human species without such primordial tribal bickering.
-Feel free to continue back down the road to capped-dunbar number polities on your own.
+Some of us want to aspire to a more evolved human species without such primordial tribal bickering.
+Returning to dunbar number-capped polities is not the goal.